-- Decanting costs and temporary accommodation - Fittings, furnishings and equipment, including self-service kiosks - Works to the roof lights of Southfields Library, except the plasterwork adjacent to the roof lights - ICT and wireless points - VAT contingency to cover these or other unforeseen costs.
+- Decanting costs and temporary accommodation - Fittings, furnishings and equipment, including self-service kiosks - Works to the roof lights of Southfields Library, except the plasterwork adjacent to the roof lights - ICT and wireless points - VAT

-The costs include a total of £21k in contingencies for the Southfields Library and Southfields Drive Community Centre to cover asbestos surveys and potential removal.
-This, added to the client contingency amount of £40k provides a total amount of £61k
+The costs include a total of £21k in contingencies for the Southfields Library and Southfields Drive Community Centre to cover asbestos surveys and potential removals.
+This, added to the client contingency amount of £40k provides a total amount of £61k contingency to cover these or other unforeseen costs.